Skip to main content

 Create your first agent

 Pydantic AI makes it easy to create agents with Cerebras models.
 Here’s a simple example that creates an agent using Llama 3.3 70B.
-The OpenAIModel class is used because Cerebras provides an OpenAI-compatible API:
+The OpenAIChatModel class is used because Cerebras provides an OpenAI-compatible API:

 import os